-Storage systems that can hold energy in the form of chemically reactive materials, such as flammable gases in large quantities, will be ever more important as the energy transition progresses.
+Storage systems that can hold energy in the form of chemically reactive materials, such as flammable gases in large quantities, will be ever as least as important as the energy transition progresses.
 Hydrogen, which can also be obtained from excess power from solar power installations or wind turbines (Power-to-Gas), plays a significant role.
-In order to establish hydrogen as an energy storage system, a safer and more efficient means of transporting the highly flammable gas needs to be found.
-Therefore BAM is working on further developing the safety standards of pressurised gas containers, known as composite hydrogen storage systems (CH storage).
+In order to establish hydrogen as energy carrier safer and more efficient storage systems for this light and flammable gas need to be found.
+Therefore, BAM is working on further developing regulations, codes and standards for safe composite pressure vessels for hydrogen, known as composite pressure vessels (CPV).

 Establishing durability through the testing processes